**LAW AS OF DEC 2013**

 According to Diario la Gaceta, starting on Dec.
-2nd, there is a NEW $5 exit tax + $2 service fee for all land crossings.
+2nd, there is a $5 exit tax + $2 service fee for all land crossings.
 You can pay this tax at the Banco Credito Agricola before you cross.
-You can also pay this fee at Coopealianza.
+You can also pay this fee at Coopealianza or use the kiosk at the Costa Rica exit office.
+Credit card only.

 UPDATE April 19th 2015: Nicaragua immigration office has moved.
 You will go to the white building on the left now for entry and exit.
 You pay the exact same taxes (the $2 and $1 will be to a lady sitting on a chair outside the back)

-In this guide, I’ll take you through the entire process of crossing the border from Costa Rica to Nicaragua but I’ll go over the entire process of exiting Costa Rica, entering Nicaragua, exiting Nicaragua and entering Costa Rica at the Penas Blancas border.
+In this guide, I’ll take you through the entire process of crossing the border from Costa Rica to Nicaragua, Penas Blancas border by foot.
+You will find everything you need to know about exiting Costa Rica, entering Nicaragua, exiting Nicaragua and entering Costa Rica at the Penas Blancas border.
 You will know exactly where the offices are, what to write on your forms, how much the fees are and our own personal safety tips.

 Click on the section to skip to it.